rc4l/zandronum-windows-compile/README.md

 - **No Doom needed**: You don't need to own Doom to test or play.
 Freedoom (a free game data pack) is included automatically, so Zandronum will run out of the box.

 ## Requirements
-1. **Windows 10 and Windows 11 (x64)**: Older versions may work if they have PowerShell 5.1+ and can run the required dependencies, but are not officially tested.
+1. **Windows Windows 11 (x64)**: Older versions may work if they have PowerShell 5.1+ and can run the required dependencies, but are not officially tested.
 2. **Git**: Needed to clone Zandronum for the initial setup and future version control.
 Make sure your PowerShell can run git commands.

 ## How to Use